ucsb/macOS-vpn-fix/README.md

     chmod +x ./uninstall_vpn_client.sh
     ```

-    Then execute the script by pasting an entering this command:
+    Then execute the script by pasting and entering this command:
     ```shell
     ./uninstall_vpn_client.sh
     ```